CalyxInstitute/ansible-jitsi-meet-server/README.md

 jitsi-meet
 =========

-Installs and configures the Jitsi Meet videoconferencing software.
+Installs and configures the [Jitsi Meet] videoconferencing software.

 Requirements
 ------------

 You should have DNS pointed at the server already, and SSL keys.
-If you don't have SSL keys for the domain yet, consider using the excellent [finn93.letsencrypt] Ansible role to obtain (free!)
+If you don't have SSL keys for the domain yet, consider using the excellent [thefinn93.letsencrypt] Ansible role to obtain (free!)
 SSL certs from [LetsEncrypt].

 Role Variables